+- pressing the 🔆 button again,

 - manually selecting 2 or 1,

 - turning off the ignition,

 - or if the transmission oil temperature is too high.

 Kickdown

 If the accelerator pedal is pressed past the pressure point, the transmission shifts to a lower gear depending on engine speed.